Panasenko7/Student_Tasks/README.md

 # Student_Tasks
-This is my first repository on GitHub
+This is my first repository on GitHub.
+Thank you for your time and attention.